datawire/ambassador-docs/docs/argo/latest/quick-start/index.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-In a new terminal window, retrieve the default password (it is name of the Argo API server Pod):
+In a new terminal window, retrieve the default password; it is auto-generated and stored in a Kubernetes Secret:

 ```
-kubectl get pods -n argocd -l app.kubernetes.io/name=argocd-server -o name | cut -d'/' -f 2
+kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

 Authenticate against the API using the default username `admin` and password (answer `y` about the certificate error):

 ```
 argocd login localhost:8080
 ```